MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 Get-AzureADIRSignInDetail -IpAddress 1.2.3.4 -TenantId 536279f6-1234-2567-be2d-61e352b51eef -RangeFromDaysAgo 29 -RangeToDaysAgo 3 -OutGridView
 ```

 When you look into the results list, navigate to the **Device info** tab.
-Depending on the device used, you will get varying output.
+Depending on the device used, you'll get varying output.
 Here are a few examples:

 - Example 1 - Un-managed device (BYOD):